yassinecc/articles/articleStripe.md

   }
 ```

-{% hint style='check' %}

-You should now see your first 1€ payment on the Stripe dashboard
+> You should now see your first 1€ payment on the Stripe dashboard

-{% endhint %}

 ### Grouping charges by customer